 The master bedroom features a luxurious, award-winning, american black walnut bed frame by Autoban.
 It’s curving, handcrafted headboard is lined with purple velvet, blending natural texture with dark, feminine styling.
 The California king bed features an organic coconut mattress and is outfitted with a 300 thread count Egyptian cotton reversible duvet in custom color scheme.
 Above it, custom neon artwork reading “phantasmagoria” adds an ethereal glow.
 Plush black carpeting feels soft and comforting underfoot, and curtains allow the owner to sleep in total darkness.
 The two-tone purple walls were specially designed to draw attention to the art and to fulfill the owner’s request to have the bedroom “feel like a hug”.

-Sarah is intrigued by clients who have unusual requests and lives for a challenge.
+The ideas most essential to her practice and design process are wellness, historic preservation, and the infinite ways in which design can enhance life.
+Barnard is intrigued by clients who have unusual requests and lives for a challenge.
 She hasn’t met one yet that she didn’t like.
-Sarah loves designing for anyone with pets!
+Barnard loves designing for anyone with pets!
 She adores people who are avid collectors of anything they love.
-Sarah is often retained by clients who have never worked with an interior designer because they thought designers weren’t for them (until now).
-Sarah is incredibly down to earth and people love her for her frankness.
-Sarah and her staff will do just about anything for a client, build a custom sunroom for the kitties, organize and alphabetize boxes in the garage, take the kids out shopping for their own bathroom tiles…
+Barnard is incredibly down to earth, and people love her for her frankness.

 Barnard has been featured in publications internationally and was named a “Ones to Watch Scholar” by the American Society of Interior Designers.
 In 2018 Locale Magazine named Barnard “Los Angeles’ Favorite Interior Designer”.
 Barnard holds a Master of Fine Arts degree from Claremont Graduate University as well as undergraduate degrees in Art and Interior Architectural Design.